Consumer medicine information

 4.2 Dose and Method of Administration

-Like all oily solutions, Primoteston Depot must be injected intramuscularly, immediately after drawing up into the syringe, and extremely slowly (see Section 4.4 Special Warnings and Precautions for Use).
+Like all oily solutions, Primoteston Depot must be injected intramuscularly, and extremely slowly (see Section 4.4 Special Warnings and Precautions for Use).

 For the development and stimulation of still underdeveloped androgen-dependent target organs and for the initial treatment of deficiency symptoms: 1 prefilled syringe i.m. every 2-3 weeks.